mkaomwakuni/Weaver-News-App/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests for bug fixes, improvements, or new features.
 Please follow our code of conduct and contribution guidelines.

+## About the Developer

+Hi there!
+I'm [Your Name], a passionate Android developer with a strong interest in creating user-friendly and engaging apps.
+Weaver News App showcases my skills in integrating modern technologies, delivering a seamless user experience, and staying up-to-date with the latest industry practices.

 ## License